 Graduate skills are embedded across the programme at all levels.
 In terms of technical and industry-based skills, students are exposed to practices and protocols which they will be expected to know and understand when they enter those industries.
-Moreover, our graduates discover that all of those skills and approaches which are adoptive to them are in great demand across other creative and communication sectors, hence our previous Journalism students have gained employment in a wide range of job roles.
-This is an undoubted strength of the programme
+Moreover, our graduates discover that all of those skills and approaches which are adoptive to them are in great demand across other creative and communication sectors, hence our students gain employment in a wide range of job roles.
+This is an undoubted strength of the programme.